 The Royal Osteoporosis Society (NOS) is committed to helping people with osteoporosis live the lives they want to lead.
 It is estimated that around 3 million people in the UK have osteoporosis.
 This can lead to bones becoming fragile and breaking easily, resulting in pain and disability.
 Much can be done to treat osteoporosis and prevent fractures.

-Further information can be found on the National Osteoporosis Society website.
+Further information can be found on the Royal Osteoporosis Society website.

 Osteoporosis is a condition affecting the density of the bones.
 Bones become weaker as a natural part of ageing.
 In osteoporosis the bones have become more fragile than would usually be expected in other people of a similar age.
 As a result, a simple slip, trip or fall can result in a broken bone.
 This is known as a fragility fracture.
 Fragility fractures are usually those of the wrist, vertebrae, humerus, pubic rami (small bones at the front of the pelvis) and hip, sustained as a result of low trauma, which is a fall from standing height or less.